apache/struts-site/source/submitting-patches.md

     git checkout -b my-branch

-Do you changes and commit them to `my-branch`, when you're done you can push the changes to GitHub, to your fork.
+Do your changes and commit them to `my-branch`, when you're done you can push the changes to GitHub, to your fork.

     git push -u fork my-branch